Willseph/mqtt-ds18b20/README.md

 - The address of the MQTT broker.
 - A topic for the MQTT packets.
 (This is essentially the identifier for the sensor.)

+To see an example of the data sent to the broker, scroll down to the [Example Data](#Example%20Data) section further down.

 ## Setup
 If not already done so, make sure `git` is installed prior to cloning this repository:
 ```